0xsoria/CppND-Capstone-Snake-Game/README.md

 - Uses rule of five, destructors appropriately, reference in function declarations;
 - Use of concurrency for timer;

+## Explaining my version of the game
+- The game has a 10 seconds timer, if you don't eat any food during this time, the snake dies;
+- Poisoned food will appear in the screen, each poisoned food the snake eats, it will decrease the timer in 2 seconds and make the snake run slower;

 ## CC Attribution-ShareAlike 4.0 International